About The Author

 If you don't know what your end goals are, how can you achieve success?
 Clear goals and objectives are required to provide the guardrails and scope of the digital transformation effort.

-#6 - Lack of Executive Committment or Alignment
+#6 — Lack of Executive Commitment or Alignment

 Enterprise initiatives require executive sponsorship, commitment and accountability.
 Executive leaders will be required to make the final decisions on new business processes and provide their guidance on how to best address issues.
 In addition, executives also need to make sure their teams are committed, focused and understand priorities, otherwise delays will occur impacting the entire effort.